programmfabrik/easydb-documentation/content/sysadmin/configuration/easydb-server.yml/plugins/hotfolder/_index.en.md

 # Hotfolder Plugin

 The hotfolder is a special directory in easydb.
-Inside this directory all files will be automatically inserted inside your easydb.
-To configure an hotfolder on user sight, see [collection](/en/webfrontend/datamanagement/search/quickaccess/collection).
+Inside this directory all files will be automatically inserted into easydb.

+To configure an hotfolder on the user's side, see [collection](/en/webfrontend/datamanagement/search/quickaccess/collection).
-This article is about the administrator sided hotfolder configuration.
+This article is about the administrator's side of the hotfolder configuration.
+(Both sides are needed)

-## Release of the working directory
+## Serving of the working directory

-The working directory, in which the hotfolder will be reachable must be released with operating system means.
+The working directory, in which the hotfolder will be reachable must be served to users with operating system means so that users can put new files there.
 Normally this will be done by *WebDAV*.
 Other options like *FTP* or *SMB* are also possible but not described here.

 ### Configuration of *WebDAV*